 Instead of deleting your account, you can now pause it.
 For an instance, if you're a freelancer and working on many projects, you can pause the account until you managed to bag a new project, then resume.

-To pause a subscription, you need to be on an active premium plan.
-Once you pause an active subscription, it will be paused at the end of your current subscription period.
+To pause an account, you need to be on an active premium plan.
+Once you pause an active account, it will be paused at the end of your current subscription period.
 For example, if your current subscription is to be expired in another 15 days and you paused now, the subscription will be paused at the end of 15 days.
 You will not be billed on the next renewal.

 Here's how you can pause a subscription

-Q: Will I be billed for the inactive period, when resuming the subscription?
+Will I be billed for the inactive period, when resuming the subscription?

 No, you will not be billed.
 Your new billing date will be the day you resume the subscription.